colevandersWands/precourse/README.md

 ## HTML & CSS

-* create a new repo called 'fcc-html-css'. you'll use the readme to take notes (```html ... ```)
+* create a new repo called 'fcc-html-css'. you'll use the readme to take notes
+    * you can include colored snippets of html in markdown, it's helpful
 * complete the whole html & css in freecodecamp, include a screenshot
     * solo
-* copy paste each of your completed fcc html projects into this repo, creating a new file on a new branch before merging & tagging. as with the git/hub exercise
+* copy paste each of your completed fcc html projects into your fcc-html-css repo, creating a new file on a new branch before merging & tagging. as with the git/hub exercise
-* create a main index.html that links to each of the projects, and put a link back to the index on each project.  decorate said index page to you liking.  turn on gh-pages
+* create a main index.html that links to each of the projects, and put a link back to the index on each project.  decorate said index page to you liking.  you now have a fully-navigable showcase of all your projects!
     * pair
 * link to this repo & the live gh-pages from your portfolio